 Practice Makes Perfect

 10. Re-visit sight words constantly.
-As they say practise makes perfect and repeated exposure will eventually make the word stick.
+As they say, practice makes perfect and repeated exposure will eventually make the word stick.
 Children need loads of practice reading and writing sight words before they finally learn them.
 Do this by introducing sight words in many ways.
 Check out our ultimate list of sight word activities.

 Songs and Videos